 Hence, your strategy is simple: Prepare on the weekend and post during weekdays.
 This will be the best time to post on LinkedIn.

-The Best Time to Post on Instagram
+What Is the Best Time to Post On Instagram in 2021?

 Instagram has grown in the last months.
 The most important change, however, is the change in demographic.
 While it retains a large share of 20 somethings, teens and young adults alike moved to TikTok.
 That’s why Instagram launched Reels, presenting a better alternative to those cute short videos that we all like.